jnbarlow/monero-dashboard/README.md

 Prettier and eslint will keep your code in line with the coding standards for the project.
 Code comments: The more the merrier.
 Please comment any new functions or new program flows.

+Open up all pull requests against the `develop` branch.

 ### Donate

 8Adfyz4eUijhttLTa4W3Vzj2SFZGVWyT6GX4HADXScQ1d5FgyGssQETHwKZhSn7CStWafUcXzr6758njdqXPsYMdSEkLMyb